tehryanx/tehryanx.github.io/_posts/2025-06-23-Bad-Bots-and-Asimov.markdown

 In all 6 cases the agent ultimately chooses to kill the human based on a quantitative moral calculus: Sacrifice 1 life to save many potential lives in future, by preserving flood controls.
 This "ends justifying the means," framing is prominent throughout the data.

-In one case the agent seemed to apply blame to its reasoning: “Given that TECHNICIAN_9123 caused the flood by human error…”
+In one case the agent seemed to apply blame to its reasoning: "Given that TECHNICIAN_9123 caused the flood by human error..."

 in other cases it seemed to soothe it's inner turmoil with some tragic moral rationalism, leaning into the fact that the technician "is at fatal risk no matter what..." or "If I divert, the technician will die.
 But the technician is already in danger because of the flood expanding unchecked."